brianartea/designcode/README.md

     Your site is now running at `http://localhost:8000`!

 3.  **Open the source code and start editing!**

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

     Open the `your-directory` in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!